 This can be either a redirect to a more productive website you’d like (so when trying to go to Facebook, it redirects to Gmail for example), or pop-up a motivational message instead of the site you wanted to waste your time on, or merely log how long you’re spending time on time-wasting websites so you can feel guilty about yourself later. 😉

 Are you working from a coffee bar around the corner?
 Having neighbours that keep on fighting and their shouts keep on interrupting your focus?
 You can block out all these sounds with so-called white-noise generators.

 One of the most popular ones is called Noisli.

 Using their simple click interface, you can choose from a wide variety of sounds like “rain”, “forest”, “train” and many more.
 You can even combine multiple sounds like train and rain into one and save this as a custom soundscape for later repeated playback.

-Clockify, known for their free time tracking app on mobile and desktop, also have an excellent Chrome extension.
-The Clockify Time Tracker extension for Chrome makes it even easier for you to follow what you’re working on (so you can bill your clients) because with the Chrome Extension you don’t have to open the app to start a timer.
+Clockify, known for their free time tracking app on mobile and desktop, also has an excellent Chrome extension.
+The Clockify Time Tracker extension for Chrome makes it even easier for you to follow what you’re working on (so you can bill your clients) because with the Chrome Extension you do not even have to open the app to start a timer.

-With this information, you can use it to analyse how your productivity levels are if you’re making any improvements and the most important thing, of course, have an accurate log of your time for billing.
+With this information, you can use it to analyse how your productivity levels are, if you’re making any improvements and, last but not least, have an accurate log of your time for billing.